TimWGY/r_world/README.md

 Topic modeling methods like LDA, PLSA are the most common techniques for clustering texts.
 Here, I choose to go with word-embedding-based clustering mainly because the by-product, **package embedding vector, can be used as coordinates in subsequent plotting step**.
 In comparison, the outputs of word-type-based clustering do not enjoy semantic similarity between representation of similar words.

 There were two technical decisions to make.
 One, to use **pre-trained embedding or train new embedding** of R package descriptions.
 I experimented with both approaches and found out pre-trained embedding produce results that are too generic, thus not useful for guiding package selection.
+For traing embedding, I used the FastText model distributed by Gensim libraries.
 Second decision is which clustering algorithm to use. **Kmeans and DBSCAN** are the candidates I considered.
 I chose to go with Kmeans for its speed, and also tuning number of clusters (kmeans parameter) is more intuitive than tuning radius of clusters (DBSCAN parameter),  especially in a high-dimensional space.

 At the end of this step, my clustering model assign packages to 100 clusters.
 The bar chart below shows how many packages are in each cluster.